IanHefflefinger/JavaProgrammingMasterclassForSoftwareDevelopers/README.md

 "Java Programming Masterclass for Software Developers" is a class created by Tim Buchalka and hosted on Udemy.
 The projects in this repo are assignments completed by myself (Ian).

-This parent repo contains two child repo's: CodingChallenges and Coding Exercises (see their README's form more info.
+This parent repo contains two child repo's: CodingChallenges and Coding Exercises (see their README's for more info.